The Twins Almanac for June

 Pascual Has Big Day at the Plate

-Pitcher Camilo Pascual goes 2-for-4 with a home run, double, three RBI, and two runs scored in an 8-3 Twins win over the Angels at Met Stadium.
+Pitcher Camilo Pascual went 2-for-4 with a home run, double, three runs batted in, and two runs scored in an 8-3 Twins win over the Angels at Met Stadium on this date in 1962.

 Earl Battey homered off Angels starter Dean Chance.
 See the game log on Baseball Reference ⇨ www.Baseball-Reference.com/boxes/MIN/…